bangerth/information-density/Readme.md

 we want to identify the source term (i.e., right hand side function) in an advection-diffusion equation from point measurements of the solution of the equation.
-A typical application is that we would like to find out the locations and strength of pollution sources based on measuring the concentration of the polluting substance at a number of points.
+A typical application is that we would like to find out the locations and strengths of pollution sources based on measuring the concentration of the polluting substance at a number of points.

 It is clear that in order to solve such problems, one needs to "know" something about the system's state (here: the pollution concentration) through measurements.
-Intuitively, it is also clear that we know "more" about the pollution sources by measuring *downstream* from the sources than we would if we had measured *upstream*.
-Intuitive concepts such as this motivate wondering whether we can define an "information density" function whose value at a point
-$x$ describes how much we know about potential sources located at $x$.
+Intuitively, it is also clear that we know "more" about the pollution sources by (i) measuring at more points, and (ii) by measuring *downstream* from the sources than we would if we had measured *upstream*.
+Intuitive concepts such as this motivate wondering whether we can define an "information density" function whose value at a point $\mathbf x$ describes how much we know about potential sources located at $\mathbf x$.

 The paper which this code accompanies explores the concept of information in inverse problems.
 It defines an "information density"